Attic Fan Reviews & Buyer's Guide

 - They create a breeze through the open windows and doors.
 If the fans are the right size they blow out the entire volume of air in the house in about 3 minutes.

-- They blow the hot air out from inside the house, especially upstairs.
+- They blow the hot air to the outside from inside the house, especially upstairs

 - They blow out the very hot air trapped in the attic.